List of investigational antipsychotics

-This is a list of investigational antipsychotics, or antipsychotics that are currently under development for clinical use but are not yet approved.
+This is a list of investigational antipsychotics, or drugs that are currently under development for clinical use as antipsychotics for the treatment of schizophrenia and other psychotic disorders but are not yet approved.
+Psychotic disorders include schizophrenia, schizoaffective disorder, and others such as psychotic depression, Parkinson's disease psychosis, and Alzheimer's disease psychosis.

 Chemical/generic names are listed first, with developmental code names, synonyms, and brand names in parentheses.
+The format of list items is "Name (Synonyms) – Mechanism of Action – Indication [Reference]".

-This list was last comprehensively updated in December 2017.
+This list was last comprehensively updated in June 2026.
 It is likely to become outdated with time.